OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 gsea - r package for gene set enrichment analysis
 You can use the macs2-env-copy2.yml as a template.
 Note that you do not have to specify the versions of all the software packages - if you leave them blank then conda will work this out for you.

-1) **In the obds/week1/ directory there should be a file called `obds_env_full.yml` copy this to your conda directory and use this file to create a new conda enviroment**
+**1)In the obds/week1/ directory there should be a file called `obds_env_full.yml` copy this to your conda directory and use this file to create a new conda enviroment**

-2) Once you have created the yaml file you might want to modify your `.bashrc` file to do the following
+**2) Once you have created the yaml file you might want to modify your `.bashrc` file to do the following

 - Point to your conda installation by adding the source command we did right at the begining to your `.bashrc`
 - Use an alias to load your conda environments *Note we always want to conda activate base and then activate your environment of interest as this then allows you to use the `which` command to get the conda path -  this is useful later on in pipelines

 There is probably already some code in your obds .bashrc that you copied earlier in the week - it just might need some tweeking to make sure the naming of the conda enviroments and the file paths are correct

-**Now if you come across extra software in the course that wasn't installed via the yaml file you can use the `conda install` command to add the software to your exisiting environment - or if you would like to test some new software out you can create a new minimal environment to test it in.**
+***Now if you come across extra software in the course that wasn't installed via the yaml file you can use the `conda install` command to add the software to your exisiting environment - or if you would like to test some new software out you can create a new minimal environment to test it in.**

-3) After you have made your conda environment we can check it against a hard record of the environment we want for the course using ``diff```.
+**3) After you have made your conda environment we can check it against a hard record of the environment we want for the course using `diff`.

-4) Finally lets clear up a bit - we don't actually need our macs2-env-copy2 environment so we will delete this
+**4) Finally lets clear up a bit - we don't actually need our macs2-env-copy2 environment so we will delete this

 ```
 # remove macs2-env-copy2